icpc/na-rocky-mountain-web/docs/byu/index.md

 ```
 BYU Computer Science Department
-James E. Talmage Building
+James E. Talmage Building (TMCB)
 Provo, UT 84602
 ```

 ### Contest Location

-The contest will be held in the Talmage Building which is located in the north-west part of BYU campus.
+The contest will be held in the Talmage Math and Computing Building (abbreviated TMCB) which is located in the north-west part of BYU campus.
 You may view the campus interactive map [here](https://map.byu.edu), or you may get a broader perspective using Google or other maps.

 ### PARKING

-Detailed maps of parking lots are available at [here](http://www.coloradomesa.edu/campus-info/documents/parkingmap.pdf).
-Parking is free after 5 PM on weekdays and free all-day on weekends on commuter parking (CP) lots.
-CP1, just north of Pinon Hall, is the closest parking lot from the contest location (Pinon Hall).
+Detailed maps of parking lots are available at [here](https://map.byu.edu).
+There is also a visitor lot near the Museum of Art (the "MOA" on the interactive campus map) that is free on weekdays.
+Parking over much of campus is free after 7 PM on weekdays and free all-day on weekends.
+The closest lot to the Talmage Building is Lot 16A (it is just NW of the building itself and accessible from Campus Drive).

-Nearest pay-to-park from the contest building is P6, next to CP1.
-Other options are CP1 and University Center (UC) P1 garage at the corner of 12th Street and Kennedy Avenue.
-Handicapped, service vehicle spaces, and reserved spaces are restricted and enforced 24 hours a day, 7 days a week.
-Don't use them unless you’ve a permit.

 ## CHECK-IN TIME AND LOCATION